Shap: Location

 The village lies along the A6 road and the West Coast Main Line, and is near to the M6 motorway.
 It is situated 10 mi from Penrith and about 15 mi from Kendal.

 Shap is on the route of the Coast to Coast Walk.

 Toponymy

 Early (12th and 13th century) forms such as Hep and Yheppe point to an Old Norse rendering Hjáp of an Old English original Hēap = "heap" (of stones), probably referring to an ancient stone circle, cairn or to the Shap Stone Avenue just to the west of the village.

 History

 Although Shap is a small village in terms of population, it is legally a market town with a charter dating from the 17th century.
 The parish was administered between 1905 and 1935 by an urban district council.
 At one time, the granite works situated a mile outside the village was a separate community, with its own Co-op store.
 Shap polished pink granite can be found in many buildings in the UK, including outside St Paul's Cathedral in London.

+The village also lies at the centre of one of Britain's most important prehistoric ritual landscapes.
+The surrounding area contains a remarkable concentration of Neolithic and Bronze Age monuments, including numerous stone circles, burial cairns, standing stones and henges, making the Eden Valley one of the richest megalithic landscapes in northern England.
+Archaeologists have identified at least eleven stone circles and numerous burial monuments in the vicinity, with major ceremonial complexes extending towards Penrith and Long Meg.

+The most significant monument is Shap Stone Avenue, a vast ceremonial complex constructed during the Late Neolithic.
+Originally extending for around 3.2 kilometres (2 miles), it comprised a long avenue of standing stones linked to stone circles, burial cairns and other monuments.
+Before much of it was destroyed from the eighteenth century onwards, antiquarians including William Stukeley regarded it as comparable in scale and importance to Avebury in Wiltshire.
+Although only fragments survive today, Shap Avenue is recognised as one of the largest and most significant prehistoric ceremonial monuments in Britain.

+Other important prehistoric monuments lie around the village.
+White Raise is an Early Bronze Age round cairn on the hills west of Shap, excavated in the nineteenth century, where cremated human remains and fragments of a decorated urn were discovered.
+To the north, Gunnerkeld Stone Circle is one of England's largest concentric stone circles, comprising an outer ring of nineteen granite megaliths surrounding an inner circle of thirty-one stones.
+An additional concentric circle - Shapbeck Stone Circle - was discovered on the eastern edge of Knipe Scar.

+Climate

+Shap has a oceanic climate (Köppen: Cfb), like the vast majority of the British Isles.

+At an elevation of 255 m, Shap is notably cooler as well as wetter than surrounding lowland areas, and considerably wetter than lowland Southern England, as it is exposed to the prevailing west-southwesterlies enhanced by orographic lift.